Tuesday, November 12, 2013

 2. Change Fluids Regularly

-I am embarrassed to admit that I completely failed at this one with my first car.
-As a new college student, I was just so thrilled to have a car that I neglected to upkeep it in any way.
 This is particularly true with the fluids.
 I can honestly say I don’t remember changing them once while I had it.
 And it lasted about two years before overheating and dying.
 Moral of the story?
 If you want your car to last, change the fluids in your car regularly.
 You can either do it yourself (if you are up to the challenge) or simply take it into a shop.
 But get it done.

 3. Check Out Those Noises

 Have you ever been in a car with friends and heard a nice clunking noise or “squeeeeel!”?
 Did your friend do something about it that involved more than simply turning up the radio a bit louder?
 Get those noises checked out immediately.
-It may be a pain in the moment, and it may cost you a little money, but it’s such a better idea than letting the small problem grow into a large problem later down the road.
+It may be a pain at the moment, and it may cost you a little money, but it’s such a better idea than letting the small problem grow into a large problem later down the road.

 4. Find a Reliable Mechanic

-Some of us are so lucky as to have friends or family members who are car mechanics.
-If this is you, I hope you realize just how lucky you are.
-If you don’t have this option, do your homework before taking your car to the shop.
 Mechanics sometimes have the reputation of taking a car owner “for a ride.”
 So shop around.
 Ask for recommendations from family and friends.
 Ask who will give a fair price for reliable service.
 A little homework before you ever enter the shop can save you a lot of green.

 5. Educate Yourself on the Workings of Your Car

-Become familiar with the inner workings of your vehicle.
-In this way, you can also save yourself when at the shop.
-Those who are knowledgeable about their vehicles will not be taken advantage of (or will be less likely to be) with mechanics.
 In addition, you may learn so much that you can begin to do the repairs and maintenance yourself.
 My spouse and I recently changed the brakes on my vehicle, which opened our eyes to just how much mechanics sometimes charge.
 We saved a good two hundred dollars.

 6. Reduce Gas Costs

 Reduce your gas costs.
 Now we all know that gas doesn’t come cheap, but there are a couple of things you can do to make the burden a bit lighter.
 First, shop around.
 Mentally take note of gas prices as you drive through town, as they are constantly changing.
 Find a reliable gas station with inexpensive gas.
-Second, drive nicely.
-When you accelerate quickly, it can actually reduce your gas mileage, forcing you to fill up on more of a regular basis.
-So before you put that “pedal to the metal,” think about those hard-earned dollars and accelerate at a more gradual pace.

 7. Shop Around for Insurance